TRANSCRIPT OF PROCEEDINGS

 UNIDENTIFIED MALE SPEAKER: You are his attorney, though, aren't you?

-MR. AMODEI: There are attorneys and there are attorneys.
+are attorneys.
 I can assure you, if there's litigation,

-I will assure you it will be somebody who does litigation on a regular, ongoing basis instead of being -- I believe the phrase was "under the state senator."
-I think his state senator is Bill Raggio, by the way.
+who does litigation on a regular, ongoing basis instead of being -- I believe

 But let me get back to that.
 Blake Smith owns property in Storey County.
 You have a set of rules that the planning commission and the staff and the county commission go by, where if you want to do something on your lot, you look at that book and you say, what are the ordinances?
 What's the Master Plan say?
 What's the Master Plan say?
 What are you trying to get to with the county in terms of how you grow or don't grow in an orderly fashion?